The Best Laptop for College in 2018: Could It Be a Tablet?

 The higher the screen resolution, the more detailed text and graphics will be.
 Most students will want a display that's at least 1920 x 1080 resolution (also known as "full HD," or 1080p), though some schools say 1600 x 900 is good enough.
 Film students or others who need to view high-resolution graphics might want to go with 3840 x 2160 (also known as 4K or UHD), but these types of screens cost more and are a bigger drain on the battery.
 If you plan to use your device to play games or watch movies, check that the display has a refresh rate of at least 60Hz for a smoother viewing experience.

-Most new laptops come with seventh-generation Intel Core i5 or Core i7 processors that can be either dual-core or quad-core.
+Most new laptops come with seventh-generation Intel Core i5 or Core i7 processors that can be either dual-core or quad-core (though eighth-generation quad-core chips are starting to become available).
 More cores generally mean faster performance.
 Some chips support hyper-threading, which makes it possible for each processing core to assign resources to two threads instead of only one.
 That can speed things up if you're doing video editing or 3D rendering, but it won't make much difference to web browsing or word processing.

 For most students, the Core i5 processor is a good choice.
 Core i7 makes sense for students who will regularly run extremely demanding software, such as Adobe's Creative Suite.
 In general, Core i7 is better for multimedia consumption, high-end gaming, and scientific work.
 If you're going to be running processor-intensive programs, you probably want a quad-core processor with a clock speed of 2GHz or higher.